Klimaatlas/KAPy/README.md

 python ./setupdirs.py
 ```

 And so you're ready to go.
-For getting familar with the workings of KAPy, we recommend looking at the document listed below, and particularly the tutorials.
+For getting familar with the workings of KAPy, we recommend looking at the document listed below, and particularly the [Tutorials](./docs/tutorials/README.md).

 ## Documentation